-Consistently named as one of freest economies in the world and within close proximity to so many emerging markets in Asia, Hong Kong is a compelling place to operate a business.
+Consistently named as one of the most free economies in the world and within close proximity to so many emerging markets in Asia, Hong Kong is a compelling place to operate a business.
 However, the sheer pace and volume of business in Hong Kong can be somewhat overwhelming.
-To help companies prepare themselves for business, Links created a legislative page of the main employment laws and best practices in Hong Kong.
+To help you with opening a company in Hong Kong and to help companies prepare themselves for business, Links International has created a company set up guide that includes the main employment laws and best practices in Hong Kong.
+Please note that all the information listed below are to be used as a general guideline.
+For more detailed accounts of Hong Kong employment laws and regulations, please visit the official governmental websites.

-Any person / entity conducting business in Hong Kong, must apply for a Business Registration Certificate from the Inland Revenue Department (IRD) within one month from date of commencement of such business.
+Any person / entity opening a company in Hong Kong must apply for a Business Registration Certificate from the Inland Revenue Department (IRD) within one month from the date of commencement of the business.
 The Inland Revenue Department (IRD) will not accept any applications for registration of businesses which have never existed or have yet to commence operation.

 A valid Business Registration Certificate must be displayed at the place of business.